linuxserver/docker-documentation/docs/selkies/developer-guide/building-images.md

 - Kill the app inside the session: can you relaunch from the right click menu?
 Does `RESTART_APP=true` bring it back?
 - Recreate the container against the same `/config`: settings persist, no first run dialogs
 - Try `SELKIES_DESKTOP=true` and `PELORUS=true` if you intend to support them
-- Run the X11 fallback (`-e PIXELFLUX_WAYLAND=false`) unless you are deliberately Wayland only, in which case ship the explanatory stub `startwm.sh`
+- Run the X11 stack too (`-e PIXELFLUX_WAYLAND=false`) unless you are deliberately Wayland only, in which case ship the explanatory stub `startwm.sh`

 ## Multi arch and CI